JuliaManifolds/Manopt.jl/docs/src/extensions.md

 ## JuMP.jl

 Manopt can be used using the [JuMP.jl](https://github.com/jump-dev/JuMP.jl) interface.
 The manifold is provided in the `@variable` macro.
-Note that until now, only variables (points on manifolds) are supported, that are arrays, i.e. especially structs do not yet work.
+Note that until now, only variables (points on manifolds) are supported, that are arrays, especially structs do not yet work.
 The algebraic expression of the objective function is specified in the `@objective` macro.
 The `descent_state_type` attribute specifies the solver.